immails/instant_curseforge/README.md

 # Instant Curseforge

-An addon that adds the instant download button curseforge files. may not support all types of file
+An addon that adds the instant download button for curseforge files. may not support all file types